AdaChain: A Learned Adaptive Blockchain: Architecture Landscape

-The previous section can be summarized as follows: depending on workload and hardware characteristics, the performance of a given blockchain architecture can vary drastically.
-We thus argue that \emph{there is no one-size-fits-all architecture.} From Figure~\ref{fig:motivation}, we observe that not only is there no single dominant architecture, but some architectures that perform well on one workload can end up performing quite poorly on another.
+The previous subsection demonstrates that depending on workload and hardware characteristics, the performance of a given blockchain architecture can vary drastically.
+We thus argue that \emph{there is no one-size-fits-all architecture.}

-\sparagraph{Adaptivity.} Even if one precomputed the optimal blockchain configuration for a particular workload, one would still have to deal with: (1) shifts in workload characteristics could render the precomputed decisions suboptimal, (2) changes in the underlying hardware may cause a different architecture to become optimal, and (3) the development of new blockchain architectures would require recomputing a new optimal.
-Moreover, BaaS providers must ensure acceptable performance even when (1) multiple customers have distinct workloads, (2) those workloads vary throughout the day, and (3) the performance of hardware may vary.
-A blockchain that can switch between architectures can thus adapt to the wide variety of changes that occur in modern BaaS environments.

-\sparagraph{Learning.} One may consider the design of simple heuristics to map workloads to optimal blockchain configurations.
-For example, a simple rule like ``when compute intensity is high, use XOV, otherwise use OXII'' would indeed improve upon a single workload.
-However, a heuristic that achieved optimal or near-optimal performance for a wide variety of workloads would be much harder to craft.
-Even if one invested the time to craft such a heuristic, the heuristic would quickly become outdated, as changes in hardware and new blockchain architectures emerge.

-Instead of undertaking the Sisyphean task of designing such a heuristic, we instead propose using machine learning techniques to \emph{learn} the heuristic on-the-fly.
-By using reinforcement learning techniques, we can quickly search an ever-expanding set of blockchain configurations for any workload on any hardware.
-Such a system can \emph{learn from its mistakes} and progressively improve.
+One may consider the design of simple heuristics to map workload characteristics and hardware features to the optimal blockchain architecture.
+However, designing a good heuristic is difficult and cumbersome in the case of permissioned blockchains.
+For example, Hyperledger Fabric~\cite{androulaki2018hyperledger} has proposed that ``when the contention level is high, use OX; otherwise, use XOV''.
+Unfortunately, such a simple heuristic leads to wrong decisions in $50\%$ of our recorded traces, let alone in a real BaaS production environment.